anneomcl/GodotGameSample/README.md

-# Gemu
+# Godot Game
-A mystery game in Godot.
+A sample game for testing branching dialogue and events in Godot.